Special Opportunities and Programs

 General Military Course (GMC)

-The GMC includes one class hour and two leadership laboratory hours per week.
+The GMC includes one class hour and two leadership laboratory hours per week plus physical fitness training.
 The leadership laboratory includes briefings by Air Force commands and agencies and may also include visits to Air Force bases.
 You receive eight credit hours for all four semesters.
-Completion of the GMC is a requirement for admission to the Professional Officer Course; however, a two-year professional course option is possible for those who do not complete the GMC.
+Normally, completion of the GMC is a requirement for admission to the Professional Officer Course.
+However, a one or two-year professional option is possible under certain conditions.

 The Professional Officer Course consists of eight courses taken during the four semesters of your junior and senior years.
-Three classroom hours of instruction and two hours of leadership laboratory are held each week; 16 semester hours are required.
-All students receive $350-$400 per month subsistence allowance.
+Three classroom hours of instruction and two hours of leadership laboratory are held each week in addition to physical fitness training.
+Sixteen (16) semester hours are required.

 Applicants for the Professional Officer Course must attend a summer field training course between their sophomore and junior years.
-Those who complete the GMC are assigned to a four-week training course; however, students who did not complete the GMC must attend a more intensive five-week training period.
+Those who complete the GMC are assigned to a four-week training course; however, students who do not complete the GMC must attend a more intensive six-week training period.
 The Air Force furnishes uniforms, housing, medical care, meals, round-trip travel allowance, and military pay.

 Students who successfully complete field training are eligible for the Professional Officer Course.
 Academic credit may be obtained for field training.